samihwadi/AlphaBiz-Server/README.md

 # BizPoints Backend - Client Registration & Authentication System

-This repository contains the backend code for the **Client Registration & Authentication System** of the BizPoints loyalty portal, developed by **AlphaBiz Solutions**.
+This repository contains the backend code for the **Client Registration & Authentication System** of the BizPoints loyalty portal.
 The system is designed to handle client registration, authentication, and role-based access control (RBAC), providing secure access to the loyalty features available in the BizPoints platform.
 Built with **Node.js**, **Express**, and **MongoDB**, this sub-project serves as the core access layer for clients and admins alike.

 ## Table of Contents